 Plastic is everywhere and has become such a common part of everyday life that using less may seem impossible.
-However, with some planning and organization you can do everything you would normally do, but without the plastic trash.
+However, with some planning and organization, you can do everything you would normally do, but without the plastic trash.
 Check out these six simple tips to use less plastic while still having an amazing summer.

 The Problem with Disposable Plastic

-The more plastic items used, the more that ends up as trash that fills up landfills or litter the ruins the appearance of communities and destroys the natural beauty of landscapes.
+The more plastic items used, the more that ends up as trash that fills up landfills or litter that ruins the appearance of communities and destroys the natural beauty of landscapes.
 Plastic trash also is a major health risk to animals and their habitats.
 Finding alternatives to disposable plastic items keeps this single-use trash out of the waste stream.
-Many reusable options are in fact made from plastic, but these are items that are easy and more likely to be recycled, so they do not contribute to the problem.
+Many reusable options are made from plastic, but these are items that are easy and more likely to be recycled, so they do not contribute to the problem.

 1. Stock Up on Reusable Bags

-Possibly the biggest offender when it comes to plastic trash are disposable plastic shopping bags.
+Possibly the biggest offender when it comes to plastic trash is disposable plastic shopping bags.
 These thin bags are hard to recycle, so they more often than not end up in the trash or as litter.
 Even if they are carted off to a landfill the thin construction makes it easy for a strong gust of wind to carry the bag off and away from the trash heap.
 On average, a single-use plastic bag is used for about 12 minutes, meaning all of these problems are the result of 12 minutes of usefulness.

 2. Use Reusable Drinkware

 Staying hydrated is always important, but it is more so in the summer heat.
-Grabbing bottled water seems like a great way to get your daily water intake on the go, but not only is this expensive and potentially harmful to your health, it also generates a major amount of trash.
+Grabbing bottled water seems like a great way to get your daily water intake on the go, but not only is this expensive and potentially harmful to your health, but it also generates a major amount of trash.

 3. Go Strawless or Get a Reusable Straw

 Reports indicate Americans use 500 million straws every day.
 That is a staggering number, and what’s worse is that a lot of these single-use straws end up as litter.
-Straws aren’t always necessary, so rethink if you really need one before you adding one to your drink and you can ask servers to skip the straw when ordering out.
+Straws aren’t always necessary, so rethink if you need one before you add one to your drink and you can ask servers to skip the straw when ordering out.
 If you are not ready to part ways with straws consider picking up a reusable straw that you can wash and reuse again and again.

 4. Pay Attention to Packaging

 Whenever possible, purchase items packaged in boxes instead of plastic.
 Cardboard is much easier to recycle and accepted by more facilities.
-Better yet, purchase items in bulk and fill your own reusable containers to completely eliminate packaging.
+Better yet, purchase items in bulk and fill your reusable containers to eliminate packaging.
 Avoid purchasing items in unnecessary packaging, like produce in plastic containers or individual items shrink-wrapped to create a family pack.

 5. Skip Disposable Utensils and Containers